NucleusPowered/site-v1/docs/modules/home.md

 This can be achieved using the `commands.conf` file.
 The options are `home.warmup` and `home.cooldown`, and are specified in seconds.
 Note that if the selected home doesn't exist, then neither the warmup or the cooldown will start.

+If the player moves, runs a command or is attacked during the warmup, the warp home is cancelled.